econnet/econ/econ-1.0.rst

 Micro-contributors are not registered contributors and therefore not considered in the profit distribution.

-A product with only micro-contributors is normally a byproduct of a community who creates the product for their work.
+A product with only micro-contributors created by a community is a byproduct of their work.
 Such a product can do without marketing and profit distribution effort.

-.. _`d7`:

-:d7: byproducts

-Software created or improved along the product development, but not directly linked to the product is released separately with GPL license.
-The efforts can still be recorded to the product repo, because needed by the product.
-This procedures produces more free software which means less organizational overhead for future products under the econ contract.

 .. _`dl`: